The Town + Gown of Geneseo

 The Village of Geneseo and Livingston County understand the importance of quality of life and the role that the downtown district plays in creating a sense of place.
 Through its work with the Downtown Partnership, Geneseo has developed and adopted design guidelines to advise renovations when rehabilitating historic storefronts in the designated downtown district.
 Façade guidelines are intended to aid owners of buildings undergoing façade renovations, in contributing to the creation of a vibrant, safe, and pedestrian-friendly downtown.
 Façade elements such as signs, colors, lighting, awnings, windows and doors, siding materials, and detailing all make a significant contribution to the character and identity of the street.
 Requiring compliance with design guidelines for all buildings receiving grant funding has proven to be extremely beneficial.
 In addition to preserving our history, the transformations that have taken place in our downtown have helped to attract businesses, visitors, residents, and additional renovations.

 A study prepared by LaBella Associated, which looked at alternatives to improve circulation, parking, safety, and aesthetics of the commercial core, provided many recommendations.
 A Community Workshop was held at the Central Presbyterian Church on Center Street to solicit public input on alternatives to improve circulation, parking, aesthetics, and parking in the study area.
 Approximately 30 residents and steering committee members attended the meeting.
 A Transportation Connectivity Plan conducted by Livingston County’s Planning Department included a Pilot Plan for the Village of Geneseo as a template for how municipalities can customize the strategies in the plan to meet their needs.
 The Pilot Plan includes a list of projects including cost and timeframe based on recommendations from previous plans and studies and suggestions from the public and stakeholders.
-While much of the past investment has been used to fund rehabilitative and developmental work in the Historic District, much of the future investment will be used to provide connectivity and build-out of the Market District.
+While much of the past investment has been used to fund rehabilitative and developmental work in the Historic District, much of the future investment will be used to provide connectivity and build out of the Market District.
 This next phase of growth will enhance the livability of the Village by creating a welcoming environment, designed to attract and retain residents from all over Livingston County, provide a destination for tourists, offer amenities and experiences sought by college students and their visiting parents while most importantly, allowing many to take advantage of the quality-of-life presented by what Geneseo and its surrounding communities have to offer.

 The Village has several natural landmarks that reside on the borders of the designated downtown area.
 Main Street is bookended by the County Offices on the north side while the historic Wadsworth Homestead stands at the south end.
-The College campus sits to the west side of Main Street overlooking the Genesee Valley.
+The College campus sits on the west side of Main Street overlooking the Genesee Valley.
 The north end (or “Market District”) provides the greatest opportunity for growth through adaptive reuse and redevelopment.
 While a large portion of this area is residential housing, there are a few areas that allow for commercial expansion to satisfy an increasing demand that exists in the area.
 Currently, turnover on Main Street is very low and when it does happen, properties and buildings are quickly secured by those seeking space.

 The Village of Geneseo maintains within its boundaries a historic district that was established in 1991 as a National Historic Landmark.
 The history of the downtown area dates back to 1789, making it an attraction for history buffs and curious minds.
-The Genesee Valley Greenway is less than 1.5 miles west of Geneseo and is a 90-mile trail that runs along old canals, abandoned rail beds, and riverbanks.
+The Genesee Valley Greenway State Park is less than 1.5 miles west of Geneseo and is a 90-mile trail that runs along old canals, abandoned rail beds, and riverbanks.
 It passes through scenic woodlands, river and stream valleys, rolling farmlands, steep gorges, and historic villages located in sixteen towns in Monroe, Livingston, Wyoming, Allegany, and Cattaraugus counties in New York State.
 The Greenway also provides access to several other trails including the Erie Canal Trail and the Finger Lakes Trail.
-This connection will encourage healthy living and give runners, walkers, and bikers living in the district the opportunity to take advantage of the scenic trails around the Geneseo area, while also bringing travelers into the downtown district.
+This connection will encourage healthy living and allow runners, walkers, and bikers living in the district to take advantage of the scenic trails around the Geneseo area, while also bringing travelers into the downtown district.